A Gaussian Sliding Windows Regression Model for Hydrological Inference: Simulation Study

 \subsection{Results for autocorrelated errors}

-To account for more general error structures, we repeat the above experiment but with response data simulated according to autocorrelated AR(1) errors $\varepsilon_t$.
-We make use of the R function \texttt{arima.sim} from package \texttt{forecast}~\citep{hyndman2021arima} to simulate AR(1) noise with a given standard deviation $\rho$, which represents the sample variance $\text{Var}(\hat{y}_T)$ and the noise levels $\alpha$ from Table~\ref{tab:setup} analogous to the case of uncorrelated errors.
+To account for a more general error structure, we repeat the above experiment but with response data simulated with autocorrelated AR(1) errors $\varepsilon_t$.
+We make use of the R function \texttt{arima.sim} from the \texttt{forecast} package ~\citep{hyndman2021arima} to simulate AR(1) noise with a given standard deviation $\rho$.
+Analogous to the case of uncorrelated errors, $\rho$ is based on the sample variance $\text{Var}(\tilde{y}_T)$ and the noise levels $\alpha$ from Table~\ref{tab:setup}.
 Internally, the function constructs i.i.d. errors $\eta_t$ with the given standard deviation $\rho$, which are then transformed to form an AR(1) process.
-The true autoregressive parameter $\varphi$ is set to 0.5 throughout.
+The true autoregressive parameter $\varphi$ is set to 0.5 throughout for the purpose of demonstrating the concept.

-In practice, autocorrelation has to be assessed and the autoregressive parameter $\varphi$ estimated when we extend the Gaussian SWR model using the Cochrane-Orcutt procedure.
-As a proof-of-concept, the Durbin-Watson test for autocorrelated model errors is performed to assess the residuals before and after the Cochrane-Orcutt data transformation.
+In practice, the autocorrelation has to be assessed, and the autoregressive parameter $\varphi$ needs to be estimated when we extend the Gaussian SWR model.
+The Durbin-Watson test for autocorrelated model errors is performed to assess the residuals before and after the Cochrane-Orcutt data transformation.
 As expected, model fits with no Cochrane-Orcutt transformation deliver p-values below $0.01$ (rejecting the null hypothesis of no autocorrelation) for all 75 setups.
-The average absolute estimation error of the parameter $\varphi$ is $0.007$ across all setups, suggesting highly accurate estimation.
-After applying the Cochrane-Orcutt procedure, however, 73 out of the 75 setups lead to residuals with with p-values above $0.1$, which provides no evidence for violation of the assumption of uncorrelated residuals.
-The two remaining setups have only small residual correlation, $0.04$ and $0.02$, respectively.
+The average absolute estimation error of the parameter $\varphi$ is less than $0.006$ across all setups, suggesting highly accurate estimation.
+After applying the Cochrane-Orcutt procedure, 74 out of the 75 setups lead to residuals with p-values above $0.05$, which provides no evidence for violation of the assumption of uncorrelated residuals in the model fit to transformed data.
+The remaining setup, with p-value of 0.032, has only small residual autocorrelation of $0.02$.